 In addition to providing materials in our own collections, Cowles Library partners with libraries around the globe to expand access to scholarly materials at no additional cost to students.
-Students can directly lend books from libraries across Iowa through FastTRAC, and they can request books and journal articles through the library's interlibrary loan service.
+Students can directly borrow books from libraries across Iowa through FastTRAC, and they can request books and journal articles through the library's interlibrary loan service.

 Students can obtain assistance in person, chat, or text message through our popular "Ask a Librarian" service.
 Students can also get full access to the New York Times and the Wall Street Journal using their Drake credentials.
 Subject and class-specific research guides, compiled by Librarians and Drake faculty, are found in the Research Guides.

-All students are provided with a Drake account that gives them access to a variety of technology services including email, printing, the myDrake campus portal, our online learning management system, password management, and file storage.
+All students are provided with a Drake account that gives them access to technology services and campus systems, including password management, file storage, and more.
+The Drake email is the official means of communication for students, faculty, and staff.

-P.C.D.S. will provide the following services to you at any point in your academic career:
+Career Services will provide the following services to you at any point in your academic career:

 Handshake (Drake’s online job posting board)

-Internship and Shadowing Experience
+Internship and Shadowing Contacts

 Resume/Cover Letter Development

-Core Power Skills Development
+True Blue Skills Development